Branching random walk in the presence of a hard wall: Switching Sign Branching Random Walk

 \section{Switching Sign Branching Random Walk}

-At this juncture we start defining a new Gaussian process on the tree, which we call the switching sign branching random walk.
-This was used to approximate the branching random walk in \cite{DG15} in case of a 4-ary tree.
-We have generalized the process for a d-ary tree.
+At this juncture we define a new Gaussian process on the tree, which we call the switching sign branching random walk.
+This was used to approximate the branching random walk in \cite{DG15} in case of a $4$-ary tree.
+We have generalised the process for a $d$-ary tree.
 The switching sign branching random walk consists of two parts, one that varies across vertices, and the other that is fixed over vertices.
-The first part of the process, which is not fixed over vertices, is different from the normal branching random walk in the sense that instead of the $d$-edges coming out of it being associated to independent normal random variables, they are associated to linear combinations of $d-1$ independent Gaussians, such that the covariance between any two of them is the same, and all of them add up to zero.
-The existence of this is guaranteed by the following Lemma. \begin{lemma} There exists $A \in \mathbb{R}^{(d-1)\times(d-1)}$ such that for $X \sim N(0, \sigma^2 I_{(d-1) \times (d-1)})$, the covariance matrix of $AX$ has all its diagonal entries to be $\sigma^2$ and all its off-diagonal entries to be equal(say $b$).
-Further $\V(1^T AX)=\sigma^2$ and $\Cov(-1^TAX, (AX)_i)=b$ for all $i \in \{1, 2, \ldots, d-1\}$. \end{lemma} \begin{proof} We know that the covariance matrix for $AX$ is $AA^T$.
-Further from the condition that $\V(1^T AX)=\sigma^2$ we get that $b=-\frac{\sigma^2}{d-1}$.
+The first part of the process, which is not fixed over vertices, is different from the normal branching random walk in the sense that instead of the $d$ edges coming out of it being associated to independent normal random variables, they are associated with linear combinations of $d-1$ independent Gaussians, such that the covariance between any two of them is the same, and all of them add up to zero.
+The existence of this is guaranteed by the following Lemma. \begin{lemma} There exists $A \in \mathbb{R}^{(d-1)\times(d-1)}$ such that for $W \sim N(0, \sigma^2 I_{(d-1) \times (d-1)})$, the covariance matrix of $\tilde{Y}=(Y_1, Y_2, \cdots, Y_{d-1})^{\top}=AW$ has diagonal entries equal to $\sigma^2$ and all its off-diagonal entries equal (say $\eta$).
+Further $\V(\1^{\top} AW)=\sigma^2$ and $\Cov(-\1^{\top}AW, (AW)_i)=\eta$ for all $i \in \{1, 2, \ldots, d-1\}$.
+Here by $\1$ we represent the column vector of size $d-1$ with all its entries as $1$, and $\1^{\top}$ is the transpose of it. \end{lemma} \begin{proof} We know that the covariance matrix for $\tilde{Y}$ is $\sigma^2 AA^{\top}$.
+Further from the condition that $\V(\1^{\top} AW)=\sigma^2$ we get that $\eta=-\frac{\sigma^2}{d-1}$.
 So in order for $A$ to exist we must have